-Choose the right Jacksonville Divorce Lawyer to handle your case
+Choose the right lawyer to handle your case!

-Everyone expects something different when they select a Jacksonville divorce lawyer.
 Here is what you need to ask yourself.
 Do you want to settle and control your outcome?
 Or, do you want to fight and let a judge decide your fate?
-Give some serious thought to those two questions as your decision is very important.
-If you look hard enough, you can find an attorney who will fight every issue for you (and gladly bill you in the process!).
+Give some serious thought to those two questions when selecting a lawyer.

-Of course, not every case can be resolved and that is why we have judges.
-I have had contested hearings in front of every family law judge in Duval County.
-I am not sure you would want a divorce attorney who wasn’t ready to go to court when necessary.
+Unfortunately not every case can be resolved and that is why we have judges.
+It is important to choose an attorney who has experience in court.
+Personally, I have handled hundreds of hearings in my 20+ year legal career.
+Despite my strong belief that every reasonable attempt should be made to settle, I am not sure you would want an attorney who wasn’t ready to go to court if necessary.

-However (and this is key), unlike some other Jacksonville divorce lawyers, I am not looking to start a fight.
-That simply means that I am going to look for ways to solve your case instead of exploring ways to prolong your case.
-In my opinion, there are unfortunately a few divorce lawyers that care more about their fees than they do about their client’s welfare.
+However (and this is absolutely critical), unlike some attorneys, I am not looking to start a fight.
+That simply means throughout my representation I am going to look for ways to resolve your case instead of exploring ways to prolong your case and increase your fees.
+There are unfortunately still a few lawyers out there that care more about their wallet than they do about their client’s welfare.

-Does my spouse have to have his/her own Jacksonville divorce lawyer?
+Does my spouse have to have his/her own lawyer?

-Your spouse does not have to have his/her own Jacksonville divorce lawyer.
-In Florida, a lawyer cannot represent both parties in a divorce case.
+Your spouse does not have to have his/her own lawyer.
+In Florida, a divorce lawyer cannot represent both parties in a divorce case.
 However, a divorce attorney can represent one party and the other side can choose to represent themselves.
 In this situation, the divorce attorney for the represented party can draft a Marital Settlement Agreement (or Consent Final Judgment of Dissolution of Marriage) that can then be provided to the unrepresented party.
-The unrepresented party, if they choose, can consult with another Jacksonville divorce lawyer and get an independent opinion.
+The unrepresented party, if they choose, can consult with another lawyer for an independent opinion.

 I know it can be challenging to figure everything out alone.
 Your researching on the internet about potential Jacksonville divorce attorneys is a great start.
 My philosophy is very simple…if there is a way for you to get a great settlement without having to go to court, then we will pursue that option first.
-I look forward to speaking to you about the various options you may have regarding your divorce case and my experience as a Jacksonville divorce attorney.
-If you have questions about which Jacksonville divorce lawyer to choose, call me.
+I look forward to speaking with you about the various options you may have regarding your divorce case and how I can help.
+If you have questions about which lawyer to choose, call me.